Liouvillian Exceptional Points in Quantum Brickwork Circuits: Sensing properties on the EP manifold

 Three different regimes can be seen clearly.
-First, let us discuss the origin of the linear increase at EP (black curve, middle row at Fig.~\ref{FigEP} ).
-At EP two eigenvalues coincide $\mu_9=\mu_{10}\equiv \mu_0$ and the respective $2 \times 2$ block $B$ of the Liouvillean acquires Jordan form
+First, let us discuss the origin of the linear increase at EP (black curve, middle row at Fig.~\ref{FigEP}).
+At the EP two eigenvalues coincide $\mu_9=\mu_{10}\equiv \mu_0$ and the respective $2 \times 2$ block $B$ of the Liouvillian acquires Jordan form

 A repeated application of the above on a vector $\psi \in C_2$ gives

 Assuming $\psi^T =(a,b)$ we obtain